Powered to Empower

 2. His Grace is Sufficient For Me

-In our insufficiency, the grace of God will suffice.
-The grace that God offers us is so rich and abundant, that we can each receive an eternal supply and it will never run out.
-We should rely on this grace, as we face the unforeseen troubles of our everyday life.
+In our insufficiency, God’s grace is more than enough.
+His grace is so rich and abundant that we can each tap into an eternal supply that will never run dry.
+We should lean on this grace as we navigate the unforeseen challenges of everyday life.

-Consider Paul the Apostle in Corinthians 12:9.
-The Bible explains Paul as having a thorn in his flesh.
-This thorn caused Paul to cry to the Lord on numerous occasions.
-Paul knew that God was his only hope.
-As Paul cried, the divine response of God was “My grace is sufficient for you.”
-God went on further to say to Paul “For my power is made perfect in your weakness.”
+Consider Paul the Apostle in 2 Corinthians 12:9.
+The Bible describes him as having a thorn in his flesh.
+This led him to cry out to the Lord multiple times, knowing that God was his only hope.
+In response, God told Paul, ‘My grace is sufficient for you,’ adding, ‘For my power is made perfect in your weakness.’
+This divine reassurance reminds us that our struggles can reveal God’s strength in our lives.

 God Perfects His Power in Our Weakness

-The Bible didn’t state what this thorn was but it is evident that it was causing great pain in Paul’s life.
-Many of us have travelled with thorns in our flesh for years.
-We might wonder why, and we might even wonder if God is with us as He promised.
-Be encouraged.
-God is perfecting His power in our weakness and our weakness should be seen as a blessing.
+The Bible does not specify what Paul’s thorn was, but it clearly caused him great pain.
+Many of us carry our own thorns for years, questioning why and if God is truly with us as promised.
+Take heart—God is perfecting His power in our weaknesses, which should be viewed as a blessing.

 3. I Can Do All Things Through Christ Who Strengthens Me

-As you travel through the corridors of time, be reminded that the tasks you want to complete, can and must be completed.
-While attempting to complete these tasks, also be reminded that it is only through the support and the strength of our Lord, that you can be successful.
-It is not by our might or by our power, but it is through the spirit of God that we find our victory.
+As you navigate life, remember that the tasks you aim to accomplish can and must be completed.
+Success comes only through the support and strength of our Lord.
+It’s not by our might or power, but through the Spirit of God that we find victory.

-When you faulter along your way, girth your strength, and be vigilant in pressing forward, knowing that indeed “you can do all things through Christ who provides you with His strength.”
+When you falter, gather your strength and remain vigilant, knowing that ‘you can do all things through Christ who strengthens you.

 4. I Am Forgiven

-Many of us have been prosecuting ourselves for years.
-We live in the prison of our own making, not owning up to the power of forgiveness in our lives.
-Even though this is so, we must understand that God forgives the one that calls on His name in repentance.
+Many of us have been condemning ourselves for years.
+You might be living in a prison of your own making and overlooking the power of forgiveness in your lives.
+However, you must understand that God forgives anyone who calls on His name in repentance.

-The only prerequisite to our forgiveness, is that we forgive others of their trespasses.
-If we learn to forgive others, God promises to forgive us.
-Amidst this fact, we hold grudge against ourselves, and we condemn the one that God has set free.
-This should never be so.
+The only prerequisite for our forgiveness is that we forgive others for their trespasses.
+When we hold grudges against ourselves, we condemn the very ones God has set free.

-There have been times in my own life, where I have had to constantly remind myself that I am forgiven and that God is a great forgiver.
-I can say that I have first hand experience with these Biblical Affirmations You Should Be Reciting Daily.
-In the past, I have had to remind myself of the importance of forgiving others of their trespasses and affirm my own forgiveness.
+I’ve had to remind myself that I am forgiven and that God is a great forgiver.
+I have firsthand experience with these Biblical Affirmations You Should Be Reciting Daily.
+In the past, I’ve had to emphasize the importance of forgiving others while affirming my own forgiveness.

 5. The Lord is my Shepherd, I Shall Not Want